 While Humor Understanding has been the focus of many shared tasks, Humor Generation remains an even more challenging and largely unexplored frontier.
-The HumorGen task at SemEval 2026 is the first of its kind, dedicated to advancing the state-of-the-art in computational humor generation.
-We invite participants to develop systems capable of generating genuinely funny content under a variety of constraints.
+MWAHAHA, which stands for Models Write Automatic Humor And Humans Annotate, is SemEval 2026's Task 1 and is the first task dedicated to advancing the state of the art in Computational Humor Generation.
+We invite participants to develop systems capable of generating genuinely humorous content under various constraints.

 Our goal is to push models beyond memorization and towards true humorous creativity.
 By using carefully designed constraints, we aim to ensure fairness in evaluation and encourage the generation of novel jokes.
 This task has significant implications for more engaging conversational AI, creative writing tools, and a deeper understanding of the complex nature of humor itself.